Warmer weather means many of us will spend more time behind the wheel on vacations, weekend trips and more.

 2. Start with recommendations and reviews

 Ask relatives, friends and neighbors to recommend an auto-repair technician.
 If you know someone who owns the same type of car, even better.

 Other sources to check include:

-- Angie’s List: The company prides itself on vetting all reviews.
+- Angi (formerly known as Angie’s List): The company prides itself on verifying all user reviews.

-- AAA’s Approved Auto Repair network: Shops that have the Approved Auto Repair designation sign agreements to provide reliable, high-quality service performed by technicians with manufacturer or ASE (Automotive Service Excellence) certifications, according to AAA.
+- AAA’s Approved Auto Repair (AAR) network: Shops with the Approved Auto Repair designation sign agreements to provide reliable, high-quality service performed by technicians with manufacturer or ASE (Automotive Service Excellence) certifications, according to AAA.

 3. Look for certifications and memberships